stackforge/libra/doc/config.rst

 Common Command Line Options
 ---------------------------
-   These command line options are common to all libra utilities
+   These command line options are common to all libra utilities.

    .. option:: -c <FILE>, --config <FILE>